The Government Procurement Review: Canada

 Structural and cooperative or contractual public–public joint ventures (JVs) are both viable vehicles for procuring goods and services in Canada.
 Public bodies entering JVs may be found to be in a fiduciary relationship, which involves legal duties of fidelity and good faith.
 Public bodies seeking to avoid these duties may seek to structure their relationship as a 'buying group' instead.
 The common thread among these arrangements is that there are typically one or several parties who are responsible for procuring goods or services on behalf of the other participants.
 The precise obligations of the parties involved will depend on the form of legal vehicle assumed and the specific procurement framework in which the public bodies operate.
 Nevertheless, JVs, JV companies and buying groups are all bound by the rules on public contracting outlined in this chapter.
 Typically, all the public bodies participating in a JV or buying group will be involved in the procurement process for which the JV or buying group was formed, obviating any concerns associated with one public body supplying another public body without a prior procurement process.

 Public–private partnerships (PPPs) are subject to the procurement rules outlined in this chapter.
 Thus, the PPP generally must be competitively tendered by means of a procedure run in accordance with the rules and principles applicable to all public procurements.

-Many levels of government in Canada have imposed rules that require procuring authorities to seriously consider PPPs as a delivery mode for a proposed project worth over certain monetary thresholds.
-For example, federal projects intended to develop an asset with a lifespan of at least 20 years and having capital costs of at least C$100 million must be subject to a business case to determine whether a PPP may be a suitable procurement option.31 P3 Canada is the public body responsible for advancing the use of PPPs on the federal level.
+Many levels of government in Canada have imposed rules that require procuring authorities to seriously consider PPPs as a delivery mode for proposed projects whose worth is above certain monetary thresholds.
+P3 Canada is the public body responsible for advancing the use of PPPs on the federal level.

 The bidding process